Can visualization alleviate dichotomous thinking? Effects of visual representations on the cliff effect: Acknowledgment

 \begin{IEEEbiography}[{\raisebox{5mm}{ }}]{Satu Helske} is a senior researcher in sociology at the University of Turku, Finland.
 She received the Ph.D. degree in statistics from the University of Jyv\"askyl\"a, Finland, after which she worked as a postdoctoral researcher at the University of Oxford, UK, and at Link\"oping University, Sweden.
 She works at the crossroads of sociology and statistics, with her main focus being on longitudinal and life course analysis. \end{IEEEbiography}

 \begin{IEEEbiography}[{\raisebox{5mm}{ }}]{Matthew Cooper} is senior lecturer in information visualization with the University of Link\"{o}ping.
-He was awarded a PhD in Chemistry by the University of Manchester, UK, in 1990 and moved into the area of visualization in 1996 when he joined the Manchester Visualization Centre.
+He was awarded a PhD in Chemistry by the University of Manchester, UK, in 1990 but joined the Manchester Visualization Centre in 1996.
 He joined the University of Link\"{o}ping in 2001.
-His current interests lie in the areas of visual representations and analytical methods for multivariate and temporal data as well as in the scientific evaluation of user interaction with visualization systems and tools. \end{IEEEbiography}
+His current interests lie in visual representations and analytical methods for multivariate and temporal data, and the user-centred evaluation of visualization techniques. \end{IEEEbiography}

-\begin{IEEEbiography}[{\raisebox{5mm}{ }}]{Anders Ynnerman} is a Professor in scientific visualization at Link\"{o}ping University and is the director of the Norrk\"{o}ping Visualization Center C. His research has focused on interactive techniques for large scientific data in a range of applicaiton areas.
-He received the Ph.D. degree in physics from Gothenburg University, Sweden in 1992.
-Ynnerman is a member of the Swedish Royal Academy of Engineering Sciences and the Royal Swedish Academy of Sciences and in 2018 he received the IEEE VGTC technical achievement award. \end{IEEEbiography}
+\begin{IEEEbiography}[{\raisebox{5mm}{ }}]{Anders Ynnerman} is a Professor in scientific visualization at Link\"{o}ping University and is the director of the Norrk\"{o}ping Visualization Center C. His research has focused on interactive techniques for large scientific data in a range of application areas.
+He is a member of the Swedish Royal Academy of Engineering Sciences and the Royal Swedish Academy of Sciences and in 2018 he received the IEEE VGTC technical achievement award. \end{IEEEbiography}

 \begin{IEEEbiography}[{\raisebox{5mm}{ }}]{Lonni Besan\c{c}on} is a postdoctoral fellow at Link\"oping University, Sweden.
 He received the Ph.D. degree in computer science at University Paris Saclay, France.
-His thesis "An interaction continuum for 3D dataset visualization" received the second price of the prix de these GDR-IGRV.
-He is particularly interested in interactive visualization techniques for 3D spatial data relying on new input paradigms and his recent work focuses on the visualization and understanding of uncertainty in empirical results in computer science. \end{IEEEbiography}
+He is particularly interested in interactive visualization techniques for 3D spatial data relying on new input paradigms.
+Recent work focuses on the visualization and understanding of uncertainty in empirical results in computer science. \end{IEEEbiography}